Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 Woman sitting thoughtfully at home, representing anxiety and emotional overwhelm experienced by adults seeking online therapy in Illinois

-If you’ve been asking yourself this question lately, you’re not alone.
+If you’ve been asking yourself this lately, you’re not alone.

 Maybe everything looks fine on the outside.